m-ruiz21/SpotifyRecommender/README.md

 ## Overview
 **Spotify Copilot** is a project with the aim to take the first steps towards a conversational recommendation system (CRS) for music by allowing users to generate custom playlists given a playlist name.

-The project leverages the [Spotify Recommendations](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) and its ability to fine tune recommendations given song latent factors that Spotify calls 'Song Features'.
+The project leverages [Spotify's recommendations service](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) and its ability to fine tune recommendations given song latent factors that Spotify calls 'Song Features'.

 The objective of the project, therefore, is to translate human speech to these Song Features in order to generate highly customizable recommendations.